asluis/HealthMe/README.md

 # HealthMe

 HealthMe is an iOS health application that helps the user keep track of their health trends (e.g. BMI) and visualize how they change over time.
-The app stored data in an online database which enabled the user to logout and login without losing progress.
+The app stores data in an online database which enabled the user to logout and login without losing progress.

 ## Visualizations
 WIP--will eventually contains gifs and images of HealthMe